philc/book-notes/a guide to the good life - william irvine.md

   going to worsen with the passing years.
 Although she may have believed she was immortal when she was twenty, her own mortality is now painfully obvious to her.
 Faced with death, she might finally be willing to settle for 'mere tranquility', and she might, as a result, be ripe for stoicism."
   * 80/20 inverse.
-What a difference 60 years makes...
+What a difference 60 years makes.
 * Seneca: old age is full of delights and should be cherished.
 We graduate out of many vices and appetites; we live with the full benefit of our years of wisdom.
-  * (What a great framing)
+  * (This is a great framing.)
 * Using our knowledge of our proximity to death to our advantage:
   * "In our youth, because we assumed that we would live forever, we took our days for granted and as a result wasted many of them.
 In our old age, however, waking up each morning can be a cause